edib-tool/edib-app-test-ci/README.md

 ### Notes

 - `docker run`: Never use `--rm`, it always fails.
-- Only runs successful with Docker 1.10+
+- Only runs successfully with Docker 1.10+

 See: <https://circleci.com/docs/docker>